Download (PDF: 364 KB)

 Real estate services have been deemed “essential” in my state, does that mean I’m ineligible for the new unemployment benefits for self-employed?

 No. Even if a state deems real estate as an essential service, it does not necessarily mean that an individual is “working” and receiving compensation.
 For this purpose, whether an industry is “essential” is not relevant to the individual’s eligibility.
 Individuals are encouraged to apply for unemployment if they have been fully or partially unemployed due to an inability to work, as a result of the COVID-19 public health emergency.
-Individuals should check with their state labor department or employment commission to determine eligibility and claims filing, found here.
-As guidance is issued from the Department of Labor on this question, updates will be provided.
+Individuals should check with their state labor department or employment commission to determine eligibility and claims filing.

 Are there other sources of money for individuals?